 for all $i=0,1$, natural number $k \in \N$, and where $m=m(i,k)\in\N$ depends on $i,k$.
 The authors define the ``coding'' map

 from $\N$ to the Cantor space $\cC$ where

 for all $k \in \N$.

-From the coding map, it is easy to see that the permutation representations are a subclass of the atomic representations considered in \cite{BW23}.
-Indeed, if $(\pi, \scrH)$ is a permutation representation, then using the language from \cite{BW23} (see Definition 2.8), the coding map simply identifies which ray each vector $\varphi_n$ is contained in.
+If $(\pi, \scrH)$ is a permutation representation, then the coding map simply identifies which ray each vector $\varphi_n$ is contained in.
 Furthermore, using the notation from Subsection \ref{subsec:diff-atom-rep}, we have $w\varphi_n = 0$ for all finite word $w$ that is not a finite prefix of $\kappa(n)$.
 This shows that $\pi$ is necessarily an atomic representation.